 - Investigate the crash and gather evidence

 - Develop and file the insurance claim or lawsuit, as necessary

 Many assume that filing an insurance claim simply requires filling out forms and answering questions about your expenses, but this process works much differently.
 As businesses, insurance companies protect their bottom line-not your settlement's value.
 Instead, they will conduct their own investigations and look for ways to reduce the money they have to pay in a settlement.
 This could include using your own words against you or denying the claim entirely.

-Therefore, we approach the at-fault driver’s insurance provider with a demand letter.
+Therefore, we approach the other driver's insurance company with a demand letter.
 This letter outlines what happened, our case against their policyholder, and the money we believe will fairly compensate our client for their recoverable damages.
-We do not expect the insurer to immediately agree to pay this total.
+We do not expect the insurer to immediately agree to pay this total, however.

 Instead, the insurance company will likely begin its investigation and determine what they believe may be a fair settlement.
 This amount generally will not be high enough.
 They will likely counteroffer our demand, and we can reject the lowball offer.
 However, this begins the process of negotiating a fair settlement.
-These negotiations could take many pathways.
+These negotiations could take several paths.

 - Lead to a quick settlement